KCOMWEL switched from Sybase to Altibase for all of its core services, fortifying it with real time legislative controls, accounting and analytics.

 - Improper allocation of system resources: KCOMWEL’s analytics and large batch accounting tasks comingled with unrelated processes on its online system requiring real time responses became greatly inefficient.
 The resulting disarray was a massive degradation of speed and ancillary resources.

-KCOMWEL adopted Altibase in 2010.
-Altibase’s hybrid technology and its respective functionality allowed KCOMWEL to centralize all operations into a single DBMS.
+KCOMWEL has adopted Altibase since 2010.
+Altibase’s hybrid technology and its respective functionality has allowed KCOMWEL to centralize all operations into a single DBMS.
 Applications, fee-collection, treatment and compensation reside together without conflict, marrying speed and size.
 Furthermore, Altibase’s flexibility seamlessly supports instantaneous response to changes in legislation.

 To reinforce efficiency and reliability, KCOMWEL preemptively utilized a second Altibase, segregating its batch accounting and analytical tasks from daily online operations.
 The performance problem was extinguished as the accounting and analytics operated at the second replicated Altibase.